LiviusP/lua-resty-openidc/README.md

 ### To Do's:

-- clean up code (remove duplicate functions) and enable both OpenID and ID4me authentication via NGINX config flag
-- Identity Agent discovery for user-info endpoint
+- Automatic discovery of Identity Agent
 - Test logout
+- Automatic discovery of Identity Authority